luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **destination** (PublicKey &):The PublicKey which is used to store the computation result.

-: A function for creating a public key.
+Usage: A function for creating a public key.

 <br>